LucasPetka/secondYearProject/_docs/Manual_Tests.md

 Login                   Press Login button with signed up email and password in incognito browser         			Returns to Website List                       Pass
 Login			Press Login button with email "<script>alert(document.cookie);</script>" & PW "a" 			Displays validation error on screen-No XSS    Pass
 Login		        Press Login button with email "test@gmail.com" & PW "<script>alert(document.cookie);</script>"          Displays validation error on screen-No XSS    Pass

+View page last updated  Change html code of tracked page 5 minutes after tracking the page                                      Updates time and adds to database and display Pass
+View page last updated  Leave website unmodified for 24 hours                                                                   No changes to database or display             Pass
+View page last updated  Leave website unmodified for 72 hours                                                                   No changes to database or display             Pass
+View page last updated  Leave website unmodified for 1 week                                                                     No changes to database or display             Pass
+View page last updated  Change html code of tracked page 1 week after tracking the page                                         Updates time and adds to database and display Pass
+View page last updated  Change html code every hour for 5 hours                                                                 Each time new time is added to DB and display Pass
+View page last updated  Change html code of tracked page 5 minutes after tracking page in a different country (Lithuania)       Updates time and adds to database and display Pass